Active Filters

 - Neuroscience

-On April 12th, 2023 students, faculty, staff and community members gathered to listen to the annual Richard D. Church Lecture in Neuroscience presented by Tracey J. Shors, Ph.D.
-The title of the lecture was “Everyday Trauma–And How Not to Ruminate So Much About the Past.”
+On April 29th, 2024 students, faculty, staff, and community members gathered in Eben Holden to listen to the annual Richard D. Church Lecture in Neuroscience presented by Jaime Ross, Ph.D.
+The title of the lecture was “A Multifaceted Approach to Understanding Aging and Neurodegenerative Disease.”

 Nadiana Acevedo ’24 isn’t afraid of a challenge.
 When she set out to investigate the effects of an anti-cancer drug this summer, she discovered that sometimes the best learning experiences can come from trial and error.